 Ana graduated and completed her postgraduate studies in Piano Performance at the University of Belgrade (Faculty of Music) in the class of prof. Jokuthon Mihailović.
 She specialized also in chamber music in the class of prof. Olivera Đurđević.

-During 30 years of her career as a concert pianist Ana held more than two thousand concerts, performing either as a soloist or with Tripo and Irena in the Trio Simonutti as well as in duo with her sister or father.
+During more than 30 years of her career as a concert pianist Ana held more than two thousand concerts, performing either as a soloist or with Tripo and Irena in the Trio Simonutti as well as in duo with her sister or father.

 As a soloist Ana Simonutti has worked with such renowned conductors as Ren Huijie (China), Namsraijav Butenbajar (Mongolia), Stanko Jovanović, Vojislav Simić, Pavle Medaković, Zoran Andrić and many others.